nukeop/react-ui-cards/README.md

    | time        | string       | amount of time it will take to prepare the dish                        |
    | servings    | string       | estimation of portions' size                                           |

-  See demo page for an example in action.